wallarm/product-documentation/docs/latest/admin-en/installation-guides/amazon-cloud/deploy-waf-via-terraform/deploy-waf-via-terraform-quick-start.md

 ]
 ```

-The DNS name can be used to access the freshly installed Wordpress service with Wallarm WAF cluster deployed in front of it.
+The DNS name can be used to access the freshly installed Wordpress service with Wallarm cluster deployed in front of it.

 ![!Installed Wordpress service](../../../../images/admin-guides/configuration-guides/terraform-guide/opened-dns-wordress.png)

-### Step 4: Testing WAF Node Operation
+### Step 4: Testing Wallarm Node Operation

-The WAF cluster is configured with a self-signed SSL certificate so it should be possible to access the same DNS name using HTTPS protocol but the browser will show a security warning.
+The Wallarm cluster is configured with a self-signed SSL certificate so it should be possible to access the same DNS name using HTTPS protocol but the browser will show a security warning.

-You can simulate a web attack by adding `/?id='or+1=1--a-<script>prompt(1)</script>'` to the web request - the request should be blocked by the WAF with response code 403:
+You can simulate a web attack by adding `/?id='or+1=1--a-<script>prompt(1)</script>'` to the web request - the request should be blocked by Wallarm with response code 403:

 ![!403 error code after sending an attack](../../../../images/admin-guides/configuration-guides/terraform-guide/attacked-source.png)